nils-werner/raspi-overlayroot/README.md

 ## Editing the root filesystem

+You can change `ro` back to `rw` and remove `overlayroot` from `/boot/cmdline.txt` to re-enable write access to your root FS.

-You can run `sudo chroot /overlay/lower` to change into an interactive shell in your SD card file system.
+Alternatively you can run `sudo chroot /overlay/lower` to change into an interactive shell in your SD card file system.

 If you have also set your file systems to read-only you can run `sudo rwrootfs` both mount them read-write and then `chroot` into the file system.
 After exiting that shell, the filesystem is mounted as readonly again.

-Be aware that all system settings that are set during boot time will not be set in the chroot.
-Most notably, DNS hostname resolution will not work.
+Be aware that many runtime system settings that are set during boot time will not be set in the chroot.
+Most notably, you will find that DNS hostname resolution will not work.

 For full system-upgrades it is recommended you change the filesystems to read-write and remove `overlayroot` from `/boot/cmdline.txt`.

 ## Debugging

 Sometimes, overlayroot may cause trouble during boot time.
-To boot without it simply remove `overlayroot` from `/boot/cmdline.txt` and
+To boot without it simply remove `overlayroot` from `/boot/cmdline.txt`.

+If you still have problems, also remove the initramfs by removing

 ```
 initramfs initrd followkernel
 ```

-from `/boot/config.txt`
+from `/boot/config.txt`.